Medical expert of the article

 How to examine?

-Treatment of patients with syncopal form of primary CYHQ-T consists in the maximum exclusion of triggers of life-threatening arrhythmias specific for each patient, as well as the exclusion of drugs that can prolong the QT interval (the list is given to patients on discharge from the hospital), and mandatory long-term (life-long) appointment antiarrhythmic drug.
-The drug of the first choice - beta-blocker (propranolol, atenolol, metoprolol or nadolol).
-When LQ-T3 beta-blockers should be used with caution under the control of heart rate, as a marked decrease in heart rate increases the dispersion of repolarization and can facilitate the occurrence of tachycardia such as "pirouette" with this version of the syndrome.
-LQ-T2 therapy was suggested to be strengthened by prescribing potassium preparations (the electrolyte content in the blood plasma should be kept at the maximum acceptable level) in combination with potassium-sparing diuretics.
-With LQ-T3, the appointment of mexiletine (antiarrhythmic drug IB class) - a blocker of sodium channels.
-In combination antiarrhythmic therapy, while preserving syncope against the background of antiarrhythmic drug monotherapy in children, the prescription of an anticonvulsant drug carbamazepine may be effective.
-The drug also affects the inactivation of sodium channels - the mechanism for the implementation of the third variant of the syndrome.
-In order to stabilize the emotional background with increased anxiety, provocation of syncopal conditions, emotional excitation involves aminophenylbutyric acid (phenybut).
+Treatment of patients with syncopal form of primary CYHQ-T consists of maximum exclusion of triggers of life-threatening arrhythmias specific for each patient, as well as exclusion of drugs capable of prolonging the QT interval (a list is given to patients upon discharge from the hospital), as well as mandatory long-term (lifelong) administration of an antiarrhythmic drug.
+The drug of first choice is a beta-blocker (propranolol, atenolol, metoprolol or nadolol).
+In LQ-T3, beta-blockers should be used with caution under heart rate monitoring, since a marked decrease in heart rate increases repolarization dispersion and can facilitate the development of pirouette-type tachycardia in this variant of the syndrome.
+It was proposed to enhance LQ-T2 therapy by prescribing potassium preparations (it is desirable to maintain the electrolyte content in the blood plasma at the maximum permissible level) in combination with potassium-sparing diuretics.
+In LQ-T3, mexiletine (an IB class antiarrhythmic drug) is indicated - a sodium channel blocker.
+In combination antiarrhythmic therapy, if syncope persists against the background of monotherapy with an antiarrhythmic drug in children, the anticonvulsant drug carbamazepine may be effective.
+The drug also affects the inactivation of sodium channels - the mechanism for the implementation of the 3rd variant of the syndrome.
+In order to stabilize the emotional background in case of increased anxiety, provocation of syncopal states by emotional excitement, aminophenylbutyric acid (phenibut) is added.

-The genotype, which has a large effect on the CYHQ-T prognosis, is an independent predictor of sudden arrhythmic death, along with a pronounced elongation of Q-Tc-2c (> 500 ms), recurrent syncopal conditions, and a clinical history of death.
+The genotype that has a major impact on the prognosis of CYHQ-T is an independent predictor of sudden arrhythmic death along with a marked prolongation of Q-Tc-2s (more than 500 ms), repeated syncope and a history of clinical death.

-Implantation of a cardioverter-defibrillator is indicated for patients with a high risk of sudden arrhythmic death (clinical history or repeated syncope against antiarrhythmic therapy).
-As a rule, when implanting a modern antiarrhythmic device, functions of the pacemaker are used along with defibrillator functions.
+Implantation of a cardioverter-defibrillator is indicated for patients with a high risk of sudden arrhythmic death (clinical death in the anamnesis or repeated syncope during antiarrhythmic therapy).
+As a rule, when implanting a modern antiarrhythmic device, along with the functions of a defibrillator, the functions of an electrical cardiac stimulation are used.

 Использованная литература